navabgaznabi/WeatherApi/Readme.txt

     API_KEY --- obtained from openweathermap. free plan.

 Endpoints:- (Note you would not be able to access any route if you are not authanticated)
+Note: to run this in postman you would have to first run /auth/google in web-browser where you can login via googleaccount and obtain the session cookie store in local storage. then add that cookie in he postman header.

 1. authentication:   /auth/google

 2. For getting current weater Data: